-- > Fast and frequent shuttle bus service from the Blackrock DART station to the Stillorgan Luas and Sandyford Business Estate.
+- > Fast and frequent shuttle bus service from the Blackrock Dart station to the Stillorgan LUAS and Sandyford Business Estate.
 This service shall open up public transport as an option to the vast hinterland of the DART line from Greystones to Malahide and Howth. - > An internal shuttle bus service.
 This service will provide a more sustainable travel opportunity and provide a campus feel to the area.
-It will also aid in the transporting of people from the Luas/Bus Interchange to their destination within the Sandyford Business District.
+It will also aid in the transporting of people from the LUAS / Bus Interchange to their destination within the Sandyford Business Estates.

-It is an objective of the Council to facilitate the National Transport Authority (NTA) in progressing the development of the Blue Line Bus Rapid Transit Service linking the DART line at Sydney Parade Avenue to Sandyford/Dundrum Town Centre via UCD utilising, where possible the Eastern Bypass reservation, providing integration between DART, bus and Luas services.
+It is an objective of the Council to facilitate the development of the BlueLine Bus Rapid Transit Service from St. Vincents University Hospital (Nutley Lane) to Sandyford via UCD providing integration between DART, bus and Luas services (Drawing 13).